DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 ## The Beginning

-- NPCs have their factions and loyalty in paranthesis.
+- NPCs have their factions and loyalty in bracket.
 Ex.
-"Elzia Tevayn (Riverkeepers)"
+"Elzia Tevayn {Riverkeepers}"
 - Potential quests or important clues have a "♠" in front of them.
 - The player-characters are collectively known as "The Players".
 - No concern is given for how the player groups shift and change.
 For all intents and purposes, assume that players pop in and out of existence week to week.

 _Eamon, Reefer, Sandon, Jory_

 The Players arrive at Ten Thorn Tavern in Verinwine Vale.
-Elzia Tevayn (Riverkeepers) is eager for someone else to take over so she can return to tending the various shrines of the valley.
+Elzia Tevayn {Riverkeepers} is eager for someone else to take over so she can return to tending the various shrines of the valley.
 She gives The Players some useful information about the valley (history, factions, etc).
-Thirsty Benyam (whoever last gave him alcohol) helps clean up and get The Players settled in to their new home. ♠ Benyam mentions that the best wine (Deepshine Umbral) comes from Sunbelow Abbey, but no one has heard from them for weeks.
+Thirsty Benyam {whoever last gave him alcohol} helps clean up and get The Players settled in to their new home. ♠ Benyam mentions that the best wine (Deepshine Umbral) comes from Sunbelow Abbey, but no one has heard from them for weeks.

 ## Day 1